Odianosen25/Monitor-App/README.md

 - Use Appdaemon >= 4.0 (of course :roll_eyes:)
 - Make use of the Appdaemon MQTT plugin.
-- Have a single main sensor, which runs as monitor.sh in a location that users stay more often as in @andrewjfreyer example setup.
-If having more than 1 sensor, have the rest run as monitor.sh -t so they only scan on trigger.
-The main one triggers the rest and and the app does that also when need be
+- Have a single main sensor, which runs as `monitor.sh -tdr -a -b` in a location that users stay more often in line with @andrewjfreyer example setup.
+If having more than 1 sensor, have the rest run as `monitor.sh -tadr -a -b` so they only scan on trigger for both arrival and departutre.
 - In the main sensor, have good spacing between scans, not only to avoid unnecessarily flooding your environment with scans but also allowing the app to take over scans intermittently.
 I have mine set at 120 secs throughout for now
 - Have sensors at the entrances into the home which I termed `gateways`, whether it be doors or garages.
 Windows also for those that use it :wink: